StatisticalRethinkingJulia/MCMCBenchmarks.jl/README.md

 ## Introduction

 MCMCBenchmarks provides a lightweight yet flexible framework for benchmarking MCMC samplers in terms of runtime, memory usage, convergence metrics and effective sample size.
 Currently, MCMCBenchmarks provides out of the box support for benchmarking the [No-U-Turn Sampler](http://jmlr.org/papers/volume15/hoffman14a/hoffman14a.pdf) (NUTS) algorithm as implemented in [CmdStan](https://github.com/StanJulia/CmdStan.jl), [DynamicHMC](https://github.com/tpapp/DynamicHMC.jl) and [AdvancedHMC](https://github.com/TuringLang/AdvancedHMC.jl) via [Turing](https://github.com/TuringLang/Turing.jl).
-However, methods can be extended to acommodate other samplers and test models.
+However, methods can be extended to accommodate other samplers and test models.
+Click [here](https://statisticalrethinkingjulia.github.io/MCMCBenchmarks.jl/latest/benchmarks/) to see an overview of key benchmarking results.
 ## Documentation

-- [**STABLE**][docs-stable-url] &mdash; **documentation of the most recently tagged version.**
-- [**DEVEL**][docs-dev-url] &mdash; *documentation of the in-development version.*
+- [**Docs**][docs-dev-url] &mdash; *documentation of the in-development version.*

 ## Overview of Features
 - Benchmarking Parameters: vary factors such as sample size, data-generating parameters, prior distributions, and target acceptance rate.
 The use of optional keywords allows other benchmarking parameters to be varied.